Анафілаксія

 • Latex

-Peanut and latex allergens may be airborne.
+Peanut, latex, shellfish, and other allergens may be airborne.
 Occasionally, exercise or cold exposure can trigger or contribute to an anaphylactic reaction.

 History of atopy does not increase risk of anaphylaxis but increases risk of death when anaphylaxis occurs.